Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

-The Audit and Performance Committee meeting on 24 February 2026 addressed the Council's financial and performance position for the third quarter of the 2025/26 financial year, with a particular focus on the impact of a significant cyber incident.
-The committee also reviewed the progress of internal audits and discussed the draft internal audit plan for the upcoming year, alongside ethical standards and the Council's risk management framework.
+The Audit and Performance Committee meeting on 24 February 2026 addressed the Council's Q3 performance and financial position, highlighting the ongoing impact of a significant cyber incident.
+Key discussions also focused on the Council's ethical standards, internal audit progress, and the draft internal audit plan for the upcoming year.

 Q3 Performance Report